x95castle1/custom-cartographer-supply-chain-examples/README.md

 > assumes current working directory is `repo root`

-Deploy workload to run through supply chain with the following steps:
+Submit a workload to run through a supply chain with the following steps:

 <span style="color: green;"> **get source** &rarr; **run test and sonar code quality analysis** &rarr; **build image** &rarr; **deploy** &rarr; **write config**  &rarr; **stamp out a deliverable** </span>

 and

-Deploy deliverable through cluster delivery with the following steps:
+Deploy the deliverable produced from the supply chain through cluster delivery with the following steps:

 <span style="color: green;"> **get source from the 'write config' (last step) in the supply chain** &rarr; **deploy** </span>
 ```